gkdivya/EVA/12_TheDawnOfTransformers/VisualTransformers/README.md

 ## Encoder

 The resulting tensor is passeed into a Transformer.
 In ViT only the Encoder is used, the Transformer encoder module comprises a Multi-Head Self Attention ( MSA ) layer and a Multi-Layer Perceptron (MLP) layer.
+The encoder combines multiple layers of Transformer Blocks in a sequential manner.
+The sequence of the operations is as follows -

+   Input -> TB1 -> TB2 -> .......... -> TBn (n being the number of layers) -> Output

         class Encoder(nn.Module):
             def __init__(self, config, vis):